ka4ep/Lexical.Localization/docs/Release/index.md

  * Addresses how class libraries can request for resources that can be supplied by the deploying application from file sources that may not be inheritly supported by the class library.
  * For example, application can add resources from IFileProvider, and class library doesn't need to have a dependency to FileProvider.
  * IAssetLoader back.
 File patterns can be given to resources, for example "Resources/[Assembly]{.culture}.dll".
+* Renames
+ * Binary files uses now word "Binary", was "Resource".
+Renamed due to another meaning for the word "Resource".
+ * "StringLines" renamed to "UnformedLines".
+These are lines that have a string keys that don't contain semantic format.

 ## 0.30.0
 TBD